Defence-class ironclad: Service

 HMS Defence was assigned to the Channel Squadron upon completion in 1862.
 The ship was paid off in 1866 to refit and be re-armed and was briefly reassigned to the Channel Squadron again when she recommissioned in 1868.
-Defence had brief tours on the North American and Mediterranean Stations, from 1869 to 1872 before she was refitted again from 1872 to 1874.
+Defence had brief tours on the North American and Mediterranean Stations, from 1869 to 1872, then refitted again from 1872 to 1874.
 She became guard ship on the Shannon when she recommissioned.
-The ship was transferred to the Channel Squadron again in 1876 and then became guard ship in 1879 on the Mersey until 1885.
-Defence was placed in reserve until 1890 when she was assigned to the mechanical training school at Devonport in 1890.
+The ship was assigned to the Channel Squadron a third time in 1876, and in 1879 became guard ship on the Mersey until 1885.
+Defence was then placed in reserve.
+In 1890, she was assigned to the mechanical training school at Devonport.
 She was renamed Indus when the school adopted that name and served there until sold in 1935.

 HMS Resistance was the first capital ship in the Royal Navy to be fitted with a ram and was given the nickname of Old Rammo.
-She was initially assigned to the Channel Squadron, but was transferred to the Mediterranean Squadron in 1864, the first ironclad to be assigned to that squadron.
+She was initially assigned to the Channel Squadron, but was transferred to the Mediterranean Station in 1864, the first ironclad to be assigned to that squadron.
 Resistance was rearmed in 1867 and became a guardship when recommissioned in 1869.
-The ship was reassigned to the Channel Fleet in 1873 before reverting to her former duties in 1877.
+The ship was reassigned to the Channel Squadron in 1873 before reverting to her former duties in 1877.
 Resistance was decommissioned in 1880 and was used for gunnery and torpedo trials beginning in 1885.
 The ship was sold for scrap in 1898 and foundered the following year en route to the breaker's yard.
-Her wreck was salvaged and later scrapped.
+Her wreck was later salvaged and scrapped.